 Each member site takes responsibility for the quality assurance of the surface/atmosphere measurements provided and is subject to peer review and rigorous comparison to ensure site-to-site consistency and SI traceability.
 The archive is continuously updated, and new sites that meet RadCalNet requirements may be added.

 Land Product Validation Subgroup Protocols

 One of the primary objectives of WGCV’s Land Product Validation (LPV) subgroup is the development of best practice protocols for Essential Climate and Biodiversity Variables (ECVs and EBVs).
-The LPV subgroup has published two such protocols, and have two more currently under development.
+The LPV subgroup has published four such protocols, and have one more currently under external review.
 The LPV focus areas on LAI, Land Surface Temperature, Albedo and Soil Moisture have published protocols that can be found in the lesson-learned and best-practices section (http://ceos.org/ourwork/lessons-learned-best-practices/) and on the LPV website.

-The LPV Biomass focus area is currently developing the same for Biomass products, and they have enlisted a large, multi-institutional group of contributors for this effort.
+The LPV Biomass focus area is currently developing the same for Above-ground Woody Biomass products, and they have enlisted a large, multi-institutional group of contributors for this effort.
 In addition to this large development group, the Biomass focus area leads are engaging with the ESA Biomass and NASA GEDI missions, CCI Biomass, GFOI, and the CEOS Working Group on Climate, to be inclusive of all stakeholders.
 The document is under external review and will be presented for endorsement at the next SIT meeting in March 2021.

 The LPV is also conducting an activity to identify land product validation supersites that could fulfil the needs of multiple products within our focus areas (https://lpvs.gsfc.nasa.gov/LPV_Supersites/LPVsites.html).
 The evaluation and selection of new study sites is an ongoing activity and a consolidated list is expected by early 2022.